 Hot Tubs/Pools – Hot tubs and pools are not permitted inside or outside the residence halls.

-Keys and Lockouts - Upon arriving on campus, each student is issued the key to his or her room.
+Keys and Lockouts – Upon arriving on campus, each student is issued the key to his or her room.
 For safety and security reasons, residence hall exterior doors are locked 24 hours a day and are only accessible using the Hill Card.
 Students are expected to lock their doors and carry their key and ID (Hill Card) at all times.
-The College is not responsible for theft of personal items from student rooms.
+The College is not responsible for the theft of personal items from student rooms.
 Should a student be locked out of his or her room or the residence hall, assistance is available by calling Campus Safety.
 Repeated lockouts by a student will result in a $10.00 fine for each lockout.

 For security reasons, the loss of a key should be reported immediately to the Office of Residential Life and Campus Safety.
 The lock of the appropriate room will be changed to protect the safety of the student(s) living there.
 Students are charged for the replacement cost of lost keys.

-Lofts - A limited number of lofts are made available through the Office of Residential Life working in conjunction with the Physical Plant.
+Lofts – A limited number of lofts are made available through the Office of Residential Life working in conjunction with Facilities Management.
 There are inherent dangers with lofted and bunked beds due to the potential for falls.
 The use of guardrails is strongly recommended.
 Residents who choose to use lofted/bunked beds without the protection of guardrails do so at their own risk and assume all liability for injury.
 The College assumes no responsibility for damage or injury caused by the use of lofts and bunk beds.

 Propped Doors – For safety reasons, all residence hall entry doors must be locked and secure at all times.
 Propping doors for any reason is not permitted and may result in disciplinary action.

 Roofs and Ledges – Students are not allowed to use residence hall roofs or ledges for any purpose.
 This includes sitting or standing in windowsills.